NEWMP News

 Missing but Not Forgotten

-The main content, however, is the 200 biographies of men from all the regiments which fought on the Somme in 1916, including photographs.
+The main content, however, is the 200 biographies of men from all the regiments that fought on the Somme in 1916, including photographs.
 There are four stories from each face of the memorial, and each has been chosen to bring out a different facet.
 These young men had promising careers ahead of them.
 The impact on the families is unimaginable.
-In the preamble to the biographies of best crossbow, the question is asked: “What might have been having they lived?”
+In the preamble to the biographies often the question is asked: “What might have been having they lived?”

 The book is also designed so that visitors to the memorial can find the names on each face and read the story.